Himanshuu23/Minesweeper---Clone/README.md

   <li>Reveal all possible numbered tiles</li>
   <li>If you step on the mine then GAME OVER!</li>
   <li>Number on the each tile represents the number of tiles present in the 3x3 grid around it</li>
-  <li>You can mark the tile with a 'right click' if your're sure that there is a Mine beneath that tile</li>
+  <li>You can mark the tile with a 'right click' if you're sure that there is a Mine beneath that tile</li>
 </ul>

 <h2>Running it locally on your machine</h2>